 If you'd like to conquer other parts of the body, see our post of the best how to draw tutorials.
 And if you need to update your kit, check out the best pencils you can buy at the moment.
 Or, keep reading on this page for Woo's pro tips.

 How to draw a head: 8 common angles

 The head is an incredibly complex structure.
 I’m not smart enough to process all that complexity at the same time, so I try to break it down into a couple simple shapes, which, for heads, is (1) a sphere for the cranium, and (2) a pyramid for the nose.

 Using these two basic shapes, you can set up the foundation for a drawing of a head at any angle.
 You can learn all this and more from a number of brilliant lessons over on Schoolism.com (opens in new tab).

-The angles you’ll encounter the most as a story artist are:
+The angles you’ll encounter the most as an artist are:

 You will find yourself returning to these angles over and over again, so it’s good to know them well enough that you can whip them out with your eyes closed.
 Any angle that’s not covered here can be interpolated with some in-betweening.

 Commit these eight angles to memory, and start breaking down the head into simple shapes.
 That’s the best way to understand a complex object, issue, or problem: break it down into smaller digestible pieces.
 To draw something is to know it.